 All transactions need to be manually confirmed using a button on the device.
 You can exchange between assets directly on your KeepKey using ShapeShift, and your wallet works on PC, Mac, Linux and Android operating systems.

-However, you’ll need to fork out more than $181 for the KeepKey, which makes it more expensive than the Nano S and not an ideal option for some DOGE holders.
+However, you’ll need to fork out more for the KeepKey than other wallets, which means it may not be an ideal option for some DOGE holders.

 Jaxx (desktop and mobile wallet)